sandialabs/Albany/doc/dashboards/blake.sandia.gov/README.md

 # Build Trilinos/Albany
 ## Clone repos and load modules
-These build instructions are for compiling Albany Land Ice (ALI) on blake at Sandia National Laboratories.

 Download Trilinos and Albany to the home directory by using `git`:
 ```sh
 cd ${HOME}